Nanoscale magnetometry of a synthetic three-dimensional spin texture: Results and discussions

 Profiles taken across the region between the AF domains are plotted in Figure \ref{Fig:odmr}(g).
 For simplicity, we define the DW as the region where the OOP field component ($B_z$) is zero \cite{Tetienne2015-rc,McLaughlin2023, Tetienne2014} (centred at distance=0 in the profiles).
 Since it is the region where there is a sign reversal of the stray field (as shown in the dual iso-B results).
 Note that it strictly corresponds to the actual DW center line ($m_z=0$, $z$-magnetization) only for DWs between two similar domains (AF-AF or FM-FM).
 Between a FM and an AF domain, however, we only consider the DW on the top FM block.
 Due to the extended FM stray field, the $B_z=0$ line is shifted towards the AF domain compared to the $m_z=0$ line.
 At 75 nm height above the surface, this shift amounts to several tens of nanometers according to our stray field simulation.
 From the profiles we can also see that above the DW, the IP field components $B_{x}$ and $B_{y}$ have a local minimum and a maximum, respectively.
 In contrast to what has been observed in ultra-thin film \cite{Tetienne2015-rc,McLaughlin2023}, the profiles of the stray field intensity are not symmetric around the DW.
 We attribute this to the fact that we are imaging the DW at the top FM block with a collective contribution of the full multilayered structure to the total stray field, \commt{in agreement with reported MFM profiles.\cite{Hellwig2003-prl,HELLWIG2007}} The DW-type can in principle be inferred by fitting the field profiles using an analytical expression of the stray field above the DW under the approximation of a thin sample \cite{Tetienne2015-rc}, i.e. a sample with magnetic thickness smaller than the sensor-sample distance.
-This approximation is not valid for the multilayered SAF investigated here since its magnetic thickness is comparable to the NV-sample distance. \commt{Previous micromagnetic simulations of multilayered structures demonstrated that FM domains are separated by Néel-type DWs at the top and bottom FM blocks with Bloch-type DWs in the middle of the structure \cite{Salikhov2025}.}
+This approximation is not valid for the multilayered SAF investigated here since its magnetic thickness is comparable to the NV-sample distance. \commt{Previous micromagnetic simulations of multilayered structures demonstrated that FM domains are separated by Néel-type DWs at the top and bottom FM blocks with Bloch-type DWs in the middle of the structure \cite{Salikhov2025}.
+Based on this, we could expect a similar DW-type configuration; however, a direct determination of the DW type would require additional high-resolution studies, such as iteratively refined micromagnetic simulations or complementary local magnetometry techniques (for instance, Lorentz transmission electron microscopy), which are beyond the scope of the present work.}